-In these Levin Center at Wayne Law tutorials, experienced investigators offer advice in 5 to 10 minute segments on how to conduct effective congressional oversight investigations.
+In these Levin Center for Oversight and Democracy tutorials, experienced investigators offer advice in 5 to 10 minute segments on how to conduct effective congressional oversight investigations.
 The first in the series provides an overview; the others present tips on how to: (1) investigate the facts, (2) write up investigative results, (3) hold a hearing, (4) follow up with reforms, and (5) handle related investigative issues.

 Series 1: Conducting the Investigation

 - Tutorial 1: Selecting an Investigative Topic (5:53)

 - Tutorial 2: Developing an Investigative Plan (8:07)

 - Tutorial 4: Designing an Effective Document Request (8:56)

 - Tutorial 6: Handling Objections to Information Requests (5:55)